-Our funds are aimed at supporting families which bring up disabled children or take care of disabled adults with highly disadvantaged backgrounds.
+Our funds are aimed at supporting families which bring up children with disability or take care of disabled adults with highly disadvantaged backgrounds.
 In case of heavy dependence, the evaluation of support is subject to approval by our board of trustees.

 FECSKE (Temporary Escorting and Caring for Families Looking after Disabled People) is a kind of stop-gap service that primarily supports the lives of the families concerned and their social integration.
-It gives appropriate (flexible and personalized) answers to real needs that significantly influence the lives of families bringing up disabled children and adults and facilitate their employment.
+It gives appropriate - flexible and personalized - answers to real needs that significantly influence the lives of families bringing up children with disability and adults and facilitate their employment.
 At the same time, it helps family members who occasionally long for some relaxation and charging.

-Vision: FECSKE Network’s purpose is to create a world where families are given the chance to integrate the disabled person as smoothly as possible.
+Vision: FECSKE Network’s purpose is to create a world where families are given the chance to integrate the person with disability as smoothly as possible.

-Mission: In a flexible and reliable way, FECSKE Network provides families looking after disabled people with equal opportunities by sponsoring home care and escorting throughout Hungary.
+Mission: In a flexible and reliable way, FECSKE Network provides families looking after people with disability with equal opportunities by sponsoring home care and escorting throughout Hungary.

 Alternative Labour Market Service